 - a.
-A methodology that is suitable for each listed threatened species, threatened ecological community or migratory species (i.e., endorsed by the department or supported by literature) where there is a residual significant impact must be used to assess habitat quality, noting the same scoring mechanism must be used at both impact and offset sites. - b.
-The department encourages proponents to consult and seek endorsement from the department on a proposed method prior to undertaking any habitat quality assessment at both impact and offset site(s). - c.
+For each listed threatened species, threatened ecological community or migratory species where there is a residual significant impact, a suitable methodology must be used to assess habitat quality (i.e., endorsed by the department or supported by literature), noting the same scoring mechanism must be used at both impact and offset sites. - b.
+For each methodology, provide justification for how that methodology is suitable for each listed threatened species, threatened ecological community or migratory species.
+This includes proposed scoring attributes, attribute weightings and, if relevant, proxy measures.

+The department encourages proponents to consult and seek endorsement from the department on a proposed method prior to undertaking any habitat quality assessment at both impact and offset site(s).

 The department currently prefers habitat quality scoring methods for each prescribed matters to be consistent with the Modified Habitat Quality Assessment (MHQA) method.
-The MHQA tool derives
+The MHQA tool derives habitat quality scores using an adaptation of the Queensland Government's 'Guide to determining terrestrial habitat quality version 1.2 (DEHP Guide).